 So olives are loaded up with “good fats”—what does that mean to you?

 “Good fats,” or unsaturated fats, are those responsible for lowering your total cholesterol and, in particular, your LDL cholesterol.
-These fats along with the fiber found in plants and vegetables, are said to reduce your risk of heart disease.
+These fats and the fiber found in plants and vegetables are said to reduce your risk of heart disease.

-I know what you’re thinking – why not get rid of fat all together?
+I know what you’re thinking – why not get rid of fat altogether?
 Our bodies need fat.
-Besides providing us with energy due to its concentrated calories and allowing us to feel fuller, fat is responsible for growth and healthy skin.
+Besides providing us with energy due to its concentrated calories and allowing us to feel fuller, fat is responsible for the growth and healthy skin.
 Without fat, say goodbye to your metabolism and the vitamins A, D, E & K.

-Along with the health benefits of monounsaturated fats, olives are also rich in iron, copper and Vitamin E – a fat-soluble antioxidant that helps shield disease and prevent cell damage.
+Along with the health benefits of monounsaturated fats, olives are also rich in iron, copper, and Vitamin E – a fat-soluble antioxidant that helps shield against disease and prevent cell damage.

 With so much tasty goodness going for them, olives have been a traditional part of life in every country where they grow.
 Many varieties and styles have been developed, so there is an olive that compliments every meal and snack – from the tiny, brown Niçoise of France to the hefty Black Greek to the meaty, green Sevillano from our own olive orchards in California.
 And olive oil, of course, promotes the same health benefits, though less condensed.
 Like olives, olive oil is similar in versatility with its kitchen usage: sautéing, dressing, marinating, and as simple as mixing with spices to dip bread.